Butterfly Pea Flower Tea Bread (with video)

 Butterfly Pea Flower Tea

-What woman wouldn’t delight in a colorful cup of tea or slice of bread for a girlie-gathering over lunch or afternoon tea!
+What woman wouldn’t delight in a colorful cup of herbal tea or slice of bread for a girlie-gathering over lunch or afternoon tea!

-This beautiful herbal tea is a delicate tasting tea created from dried flower petals of the Clitoria tematea plant.
-Weird name for a plant but oh my goodness the flowers are gorgeous.
+This beautiful herbal tea is a delicate tasting tea created from dried flower petals of the Clitoria Tematea plant.

 blue tea that turns purple